Renewable energy in the United States: Renewable energy research

+White hydrogen

+White hydrogen could be found or produced in the Mid-continental Rift System at scale for a renewable hydrogen economy.
+Water could be pumped down to hot iron-rich rock to produce hydrogen and the hydrogen could be extracted.

 Employment

-Accurate estimates regarding job creation as a result of an increasing reliance on renewable energy in the United States are challenging to predict due to unforeseen technological developments, uncertainty surrounding the United States’ future import/export levels of renewable energy technology, and ambiguity regarding indirect and induced employment effects.
-That being said, however, it is very likely that the United States would see a net increase in employment in the energy sector as a result of a renewable energy transition.
+Accurate estimates regarding job creation as a result of an increasing reliance on renewable energy in the United States are challenging to predict due to unforeseen technological developments, uncertainty surrounding the United States' future import/export levels of renewable energy technology, and ambiguity regarding indirect and induced employment effects.
+That being said, it is very likely that the United States would see a net increase in employment in the energy sector as a result of a renewable energy transition.

 A study performed by Wei, Patadia, and Kammen about renewable energy efficiency in the United States found that the renewable energy sector generates significantly more jobs than the fossil fuel sector based on the per energy unit delivered.
 The renewable energies found to have the highest employment per energy unit generated ratios are solar and wind; this is likely due to their installation components.
-Although net employment would vary per location within the U.S. (for example, West Virginia's net employment would be more adversely impacted than California's due to West Virginia's coal mining industry), in total, net employment in the energy sector within the U.S. is projected to considerably increase.
+Although net employment would vary per location within the U.S., for example, West Virginia's net employment would be more adversely impacted than California's due to West Virginia's coal mining industry, in total, net employment in the energy sector within the U.S. is projected to considerably increase.
 The increase in direct employment as well as increased renewable energy infrastructure would naturally lead to additional indirect and induced jobs as well.

 Research done on countries in the European Union has affirmed this positive net employment notion.
 Towards a green energy economy?
 Tracking the employment effects of low-carbon technologies in the European Union, a study done by Markandya et al. used a multi-regional input-output model in conjunction with the World Input-Output Database to analyze data from 1995 - 2009 in search of net employment impacts.
 These years were specifically considered as the European Union's energy structure was shifting significantly towards gas and other renewable forms of energy during this time.
 Although the country specific affects varied, it was found that 530,000 jobs overall were netted from the transition during this timeframe.

 Another study done on Germany by Lehr, Lutz, and Edler used the PANTA RHEI model to evaluate the German energy situation by taking positive and negative renewable energy impacts into account.
 The model considered different assumptions for fossil fuel prices, domestic installations, international trade, and German exports to developing renewable energy world markets.
 Under almost all of the scenarios, positive net employment effects were exhibited.